The practitioners at at Youth Interventions know first hand that recovery is possible – recovery from many things.

 - We offer a brief interventions – or we refer for further treatment.

-In some cases, a couple of sessions are all that are required to raise awareness and prevent escalation of use.
+In some cases, a couple of sessions are all that are required to raise awareness of the harm the young person could potentially do, and prevent escalation.
 For others, things may be more complex.
 Our qualitative research of looked after and accommodated adolescents indicates that many of them fit the Self Medicating Hypothesis.
-Of course this is not the case for all young people, but certainly for some, use may be an attempt to alleviate the pain of underlying emotional/psychological trauma.
+Of course this is not the case for all young people, but certainly for some, drug use, self harm or other maladaptive behaviours may be an attempt to alleviate the pain of underlying emotional/psychological trauma.

 Youth Interventions devise a treatment modality and recovery pathway that is person centered and best meets the need of each individual young person.